serevinaash/Image-Steganography-main/README.md

 # Image Steganography Project

-This project demonstrates image steganography using the **Least Significant Bit (LSB)** manipulation technique.
+This project demonstrates image steganography using the **f5** manipulation technique.
 The project is divided into two parts:

 - **Frontend**: A React-based client interface built with the Tailwind CSS framework.